couch-consulting/bayes_insurance_java/README.md

 * You have to surround every Netica code with try-catch statements
 * For state of Nodes: If not a string -> N indicates pure Number, R indicates Range
 * Only Int Numbers and ranges possible due to netica seeing a "." or "," as state separator
+* "-" is a invalid character thus it will be replaced by "bis"

+### "netConnections" CSV File
+* First element is target, rest of row are elements that point to the first element

+### NetViewer Workflow
+* Sadly the Netviewer from netica is not working properly.
+Thus the following has to be done to see the net correctly.
+1. Start the Netviewer (USe it in full screen)
+2. Click on "File" -> "Open" and select the correct net file (".dne") and click open again
+3. In the row "Node Styles" select "Circle"
+    * A circle object should appear in the left top corner
+4. Drag and drop one of the circles to the middle/bottom left of the screen
+5. In the row "Node styles" select "Auto Select"
+6. Now you can see the Network.
+Move the Boxe (drag and drop) accordingly to create a better view of the network.